-You’ve grabbed a board and a jumble of pieces, but how do you set up the game?
-First, make sure the board is laid out so that a white square is at the bottom right-hand corner of the sides facing each player.
+Got your chess set ready to go?
+Right then, here’s how the pre-game chess setup works.
+First, make sure the board is laid out so that a white square is in the bottom right-hand corner of the sides facing each player.

-Now comes the chess pieces.
+Now come the chess pieces.
 Each player sets up their pieces in the same way, and fills the two rows of squares closest to them.
-The first row (that is nearest to the board’s edge), follows a specific arrangement: Rooks (Castles) are placed in each corner, Knights are next to them, and then come the Bishops.
+The first row (that is, the one nearest to the board’s edge), follows a specific arrangement: Rooks (Castles) are placed in each corner, Knights are next to them, and then come the Bishops.

 Royalty fills the two remaining squares.
 Place your Queen on the square that matches its colour (so, if you’re playing white, place your Queen on the white square), and your King on the single square remaining.

-Playing chess isn’t as complex as it may first appear.
+Playing chess might seem complex if you watch experienced players at work – but believe us, the chess rules are very simple.
 Each turn, one player moves one of their pieces, with turns alternating between players.
 You’re never allowed to skip your go or refrain from making a move, but can move any piece that belongs to you.

 But like most strategy board games, chess isn’t focused on friendly navigation, but domination.
 If you move a piece onto a square that’s currently occupied by an opponent’s, you’ll ‘capture’ it: permanently removing your opponent’s piece from the board, and placing your piece where it once stood.